 Family Services from Salvation Army - While the resources they offer are very limited and often based on donations and private grants, the non-profit can provide for some basic needs.
 Or they may offer referrals to other Napa County or state of California resources.
 They can provide some or all of the following.

 The centers have information on free food from pantries and emergency housing, with the possibility of funds to pay rent to prevent an eviction or utility assistance.
 The homeless can look into shelters or funds for a security deposit after they have regained self-sufficiency.
-Another Salvation Army resources may be holiday assistance, clothing for children, and much more.
+Another Salvation Army resources may be holiday assistance (free meals or Christmas gifts), clothing for children, back to school supplies and much more.
 More on Napa County Salvation Army.

-Food banks in Napa can help feed the working poor, seniors, and struggling families.
+Free food banks as well as soup kitchens in Napa can help feed the working poor, seniors, and struggling families.
 Thousands of residents use one of these pantries each month, and many more use them to receive a free meal at Christmas or maybe a gift for their child.

-Almost $2 million in federal government stimulus funds is being provided to Napa County.
+In addition, each and every year generally millions of dollars in federal government funds is provided to Napa County.
 The money will provide various types of housing assistance, but not mortgage aid.
-The money is really intended for lower-income renters who may be in danger of losing their homes because of job losses.
+The grants is really intended for lower-income renters who may be in danger of losing their homes because of job losses.
 The idea behind the assistance being provided is to prevent evictions and stop homelessness before it happens.
 Also, the goal is to to help people transition out of local homeless shelters and find housing.